 - A half-day of the signature “funder roundtables” whereby nonprofits meet in small groups with statewide grantmakers to describe their funding needs and explore grant opportunities

-A volunteer steering committee consisting of 20-30 local nonprofit, government, community and business leaders plan and execute each RPD with the support and guidance of staff from the Anschutz Family Foundation and the Community Resource Center.
+A volunteer steering committee consisting of 20-30 local nonprofit, government, community and business leaders plan and execute each RPD with the support and guidance of staff from the Anschutz Family Foundation.

-Each RPD conference is supported financially through local fundraising efforts, in-kind donations and modest registration fees.
-Grant support to the Community Resource Center is provided by 12 core funders that include:
+Each RPD conference is supported financially through local fundraising efforts, in-kind donations, foundation grants and modest registration fees.

 RPD encompasses eight multi-county regions, representing 52 of Colorado’s 64 counties.